simonhauck/gradle-release-plugin/README.md

 1. Git: In order to perform the different git operations the plugin requires git to be available in the path
 2. Version properties file: A version file must be available.
-The file should contain a key `version` which contains the current project version as in this example [here](version.properties).
+The file should contain a key `version` which contains the current project version as shown in this example [here](version.properties).
 The plugin will write the updated version there.
 By default, the file should be located in the root project and be named `version.properties`.
 You can change the name and location with the configuration.